Bolma kermadecensis

 Bolma kermadecensis is a species of sea snail, a marine gastropod mollusc in the family Turbinidae, the turban snails.

 Description

 Looks like a spikey seashell.
-It can be found in a variety of colors and sizes, usually at a height of 37mm and a width of 45mm.
+It can be found in a variety of colors and sizes, usually at a height of 37 mm and a width of 45 mm.

 Distribution

 The species is endemic to New Zealand and occurs the Kermadec Islands.